Royal Typewriter Company

-The Royal Typewriter Company is a manufacturer of typewriters founded in January 1904.
-It was headquartered in New York City with its factory in Hartford, Connecticut.
+Royal Consumer Information Products, Inc. (formerly The Royal Typewriter Company) is an American technology company founded in January 1904 as a manufacturer of typewriters.
+Royal’s product line has evolved to include cash registers, shredders, personal digital assistants (PDAs)/electronic organizers, postal scales, weather stations, and a wide range of original and compatible/remanufactured imaging supplies supporting printers, faxes, and copiers.
+The company is headquartered in Hartford, Connecticut.

 History

 The Royal Typewriter Company was founded by Edward B. Hess and Lewis C. Myers in January 1904 in a machine shop in Brooklyn, New York.
 The next year, Hess and Myers turned to Thomas Fortune Ryan, to whom they demonstrated a prototype typewriter.
 Their machine had numerous innovations including a friction-free, ball-bearing, one-track rail to support the weight of the carriage, a new paper feed, a lighter and faster typebar action, and complete visibility of the words as they are typed.
 Ryan put up $220,000 in exchange for financial control.

 In March 1906 the first Royal typewriter, the Royal Standard, was sold.
 The Royal Standard was set apart from its competition by its 'flatbed' design.

 With demand increasing, Royal purchased 5¼ acres in Hartford, Connecticut, as the new site for its manufacturing facility.
 Original plans called for the Royal Typewriter Company Building to have a floor capacity of 250,000 sqft and cost $350,000 to build.
-In 1908, Royal began manufacturing there and in time, Royal and cross town competitor, Underwood Typewriter Company, would make Hartford the “Typewriter Capitol of the World”.
+In 1908, Royal began manufacturing there and in time, Royal and cross town competitor, Underwood Typewriter Company, would make Hartford the “Typewriter Capital of the World”.

 In 1911, Royal introduced the Royal 5 typewriter, which also utilized the "flatbed" design.

 Royal's first model utilizing the "upright" design was the Royal 10, which came out in 1914.
 Original models had two beveled glass panes on each side.

 In 1926 Royal introduced the "Roytype" brand name for its line of typewriter ribbons and carbon paper.

-Royal entered the portable typewriter market in 1926 - years behind its competitors such as Underwood, LC Smith Corona, and Remington.

 In order to promote the new portable Royal president G. E. Smith secured the exclusive sponsorship of the September 23, 1926, Dempsey–Tunney championship fight for $35,000.
 This boxing match was the first nationwide radio hook-up.

-"The Daily News" of New York estimated that 20 million fans from coast to coast listened to the broadcast.
+Daily News of New York estimated that 20 million fans from coast to coast listened to the broadcast.

 Royal's introduction of its portable line of typewriters was an immediate success and launched the company to become the world's #1 selling typewriter brand.